ByAUJay

 Results

-- Regulatory adherence: Full audit trail with transparent transaction history.
+- Regulatory adherence: You’ll love the complete audit trail that offers a clear and transparent transaction history.

 Best Practices for Ensuring Compliance in Real Estate Tokenization

-- Transfer Restrictions: Design smart contracts that enforce lock-up periods, investor caps, and transfer restrictions.
+- Incorporate Transfer Restrictions: Craft smart contracts that enforce rules like lock-up periods, investor caps, and transfer regulations.

 Challenges and Solutions in Compliant Real Estate Fractionalization